jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## --install link name path priority [--slave link name path]...

 Add a group of alternatives to the system.
-`link` is the  alternative link for the  master link, `name` is the  name of its symlink in `/etc/alternatives/`, and `path`  is the alternative being introduced for the master link.
-The  arguments  after  `--slave`  are  the  link,  name  and  path  of  a  slave alternative.
 Zero  or more  `--slave`  options,  each followed  by  three  arguments, may  be specified.
-Note that the master alternative must exist or the call will fail.
+Note that the path of the master alternative must exist or the call will fail.
-However,  if  a  slave  alternative   doesn't  exist,  the  corresponding  slave alternative link will simply not be installed.
+However, if  the path of  a slave  alternative doesn't exist,  the corresponding slave link will simply not be installed.
 If some real file is installed where an alternative link has to be installed, it is kept unless `--force` is used.